taikitodo/taikitodo.github.io/README.md

 # News
 - My homepage is updated (Feb.
 15, 2021)
-- I'm participating in the SENTAN-Q program of Kyushu University as a trainee.
+- I'm participating in the SENTAN-Q training program of Kyushu University as a trainee.
 (Aug.
 1, 2020)
 - A new research project on multi-agent optimization, under the support of JSPS Grant-in-Aid for Scientific Research (A), has just been launched.
 (Apr.
 1, 2020)

 # Selected Publications